'Without independent Ukraine, Russia will come for Poland,' Zelensky says as he meets Nawrocki

 Zelensky’s visit to Poland follows a trip to Brussels, where EU leaders approved a 90 billion euros ($105.5 billion) interest-free loan for Ukraine.
 Initially considering using frozen Russian assets, officials opted for an alternative financing approach after failing to reach a consensus.

-In Warsaw, Zelensky is also expected to meet with Polish Prime Minister Donald Tusk.
+Later in the day, Zelensky also met with Polish Prime Minister Donald Tusk.

 Since Nawrocki took office, relations between Kyiv and Warsaw have seen growing tensions, despite Poland's role as one of Ukraine's key allies since the start of the full-scale invasion.